ferstl/junit-testgroups/README.md

 - Maven's [Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/) plugin
 - ...

-However, none of these tools worked for us.
+However, all of these tools have their disadvantages.
 We are not only using regular JUnit tests but also parameterized tests and Theories.
 Since these tests require different test runners, JUnit's `Categories` runner is not an option.
-Spring's `@IfProfileValue` mechanism is also not an option for the same reason and the maven-failsafe-plugin does not integrate well with any IDEs.
+Spring's `@IfProfileValue` mechanism is also not an option for the same reason and the maven-failsafe-plugin does not integrate well with IDEs.

-So some people came up with a self implemented solution which relied on an annotation and **subclasses** (!) of all test runners that we have been using so far.
-That was the point when this project came to live.
-It tries to achieve the same goals by using JUnit's class rule mechanism instead of subclassing all test runners that someone might use.
-It works pretty well but is does also have some pitfalls (see below).
+This project tries to achieve the same goals by using JUnit's class rule mechanism.
+It works pretty well but there are some pitfalls as well (see below).

-### How to use
+## How to use

-#### Dependencies:
+### Dependencies:

     <dependency>
       <groupId>com.github.ferstl</groupId>